Jiyao17/jiyao17.github.io/_pages/about.md

 # News

-**05-2024**  Our paper on hybrid quantum-classic optimization for ILP problems was accepted to ICCCN 2024!
+**05-2024**  Our paper on hybrid quantum-classic optimization was accepted to ICCCN 2024!
 **05-2024**  Our paper on satellite-based entanglement distribution was accepted to IEEE Network!
 **04-2024**  Glad to receive the CIS Outstanding Research Assistant Award!
 **12-2023**  Finished my internship with **Exceeded** rating!